-If you need a small amount of money, a payday loan won’t be your best option in New York
+If you need a small amount of money, a payday loan won't be your best option in NYC.

 Although many lenders market payday loans as a great way to get the funding you need quickly, New York has banned the practice throughout the entire state, including New York City.
 There are other options, though, so read our guide to figure out what you’ll need to do if you need extra cash.

-So there are no payday lenders in New York?
+So there are no payday lenders in NYC?

 The state of New York prohibits payday lending in all forms, including over the phone and online, so you won’t be able to get a payday loan if you live in New York City.
 New York Penal Code 190.40 sets the usury rate at 25%.
 This means that all loans must have an APR at or below this rate if they are to remain legal.